RobotLocomotion/drake/doc/_pages/from_source.md

 See [above](#supported-configurations)
 for the configurations and platforms that Drake officially supports.
-All else being equal, we would recommend developers use Ubuntu Bionic.
+All else being equal, we would recommend developers use Ubuntu Focal.

 # Build with Bazel